FarmDyn/documentation/docs/methodology/gui.md

 ![](../media/gui-275637d1.png)

-The left hand size shows the title of the control, the right hand comprises a text field with the default settings as stored in the XML-definition file for the GUI.
+The left hand side shows the title of the control, the right hand comprises a text field with the default settings as stored in the XML-definition file for the GUI.
 That general default can be overwritten with a project specific one.
-Only these differences are stored
+Only these differences are stored.

 Similarly, the two remaining tables show under “System settings” the location of system directories, and under the SVN tab optional project specific SVN settings.

-Once you press the **Generate project** button, a a new file called `project_Your Project Name_default.ini`, where `Your Project Name` will be replaced by the name you entered for the project, will be created in your FarmDyn `GUI`folder.
+Once you press the **Generate project** button, a new file called `project_Your Project Name_default.ini`, where `Your Project Name` will be replaced by the name you entered for the project, will be created in your FarmDyn `GUI`folder.

 ### Switching projects
 You can switch between projects by choosing **File** -> **Set Project** -> **Project Name**, where **Project Name** refers to the name of the project you want to switch to.